 Postmortem pathological evaluations of sheep were performed at 4, 8, and 21 DPC (Table 1).
 Overall, no significant gross lesions were observed.
-Prominent respiratory tract-associated lymphoid tissue was noted in the upper and lower respiratory tract of all infected sheep at 4 and 8 DPC as well as mock-infected controls (Figure 6).
+Prominent respiratory tract-associated lymphoid tissue was noted in the upper and lower respiratory tract of all infected sheep at 4 and 8 DPC as well as mock-infected controls (Figures 6 and 7).
 These lymphoid aggregates were subjectively more frequent and prominent at 8 DPC compared to 4 DPC.
-No other changes were noted in nasal turbinates or lungs at 4 DPC, and no viral antigen was detected in these organs (Figure 6(A,B, E,F)).
-In addition to the prominent lymphoid aggregates, moderate tracheitis was observed in animals #713 and #714 at 4 DPC, with evidence of lymphocytic transmigration and a few scattered necrotic epithelial cells (Figure 6(C)).
-Viral antigen was detected in the trachea of sheep #713, and was solely localized to lymphoid aggregates in the lamina propria and, based on the morphology of the immunopositive cells, these likely represented macrophages/dendritic cells (i.e. antigen-presenting cells) (Figure 6(D)).
-Lymph nodes associated with the respiratory tract, tonsils, and third eyelids were characterized by prominent lymphoid hyperplasia with traces of viral antigen detected in a few cells resembling macrophages/dendritic cells, within a few lymphoid aggregates of the pharyngeal region of animals #712 and #713 euthanized on 4 DPC.
-Overall, viral antigen appeared
+No other changes were noted in nasal turbinates or lungs at 4 DPC, and no viral antigen was detected in these organs (Figure 6 A, B, E and F).
+In addition to the prominent lymphoid aggregates, moderate tracheitis was observed in animals #713 and #714 at 4 DPC, with evidence of lymphocytic transmigration and few scattered necrotic epithelial cells (Figure 6C).
+Viral antigen was detected in the trachea of sheep #713, and was solely localized to lymphoid aggregates in the lamina propria and, based on the morphology of the immunopositive cells, these likely represent macrophages/dendritic cells (i.e., antigen presenting cells) (Figure 6D).
+Lymph nodes associated with the respiratory tract, tonsils, and third eyelids were characterized by severe lymphoid hyperplasia with traces of viral antigen detected in few cells resembling macrophages/dendritic cells, within a few lymphoid aggregates of the pharyngeal region of animals #712 and #713 euthanized on 4 DPC.
+Overall, viral antigen appeared associated with lymphoid aggregates, with limited antigen positivity observed primarily in phagocytic cells.
+No viral antigen was detected within the respiratory epithelium, associated glands, or pulmonary pneumocytes.